-The one disaster that is guaranteed to happen to each and every one of us is that we will die…as will our loved ones.
+There is one disaster that is absolutely guaranteed hit to each and every one of us.
+We will all die…as will our loved ones.

-Yes, that is depressing…but it is a cold, hard fact and since the probability of death is 100% I am planning and preparing for it.
+Yes, that is depressing…but it is a cold, hard fact and since the probability of death is 100% I want to be prepared for it.
 In fact, I am preparing for it in three different ways.
 First, I want to ensure that my passing will be as little of a burden, financially and logistically, on those I leave behind as possible.
 Second, I want to make sure that I “get right” with all the people around me.
 Finally, I want to make sure I am “right” with God.

-We also have some things still on our “to do” list.
+There are some things that we still haven’t taken care of that are “on our list” and have been for far too long.
 First and foremost is a will to make sure that our “stuff” is divided ahead of time.
 It is amazing how often families are torn apart fighting over silly little keepsakes after a family member passes away.
 Next on our list is to choose and purchase a burial plan.
 That way our funeral expenses will be covered.
 I have seen the pressure some funeral home employees can put on the survivors to purchase all sorts of elaborate and expensive stuff.
 Nothing sells flowers and fancy caskets like the guilt these folks can lay on folks already struggling with a loss.
-It’s disgusting and my family will not have to deal with it.
-My body will be dead and a pine box is no worse a container to bury it in than a fancy gold and silk lined casket that costs more than my car…
+It’s disgusting and my family should not have to deal with that.
+My body will be dead and a pine box is no worse a container to be buried in than one fancied up with gold and silk.
+Most of those silly things cost more than my car did…

 To paraphrase an old country song, will they know how much I loved them if tomorrow never comes?
 Never leave anything unsaid that needs to be said.
 Never leave anyone guessing about how you felt towards them.
 Period.